SanjanaYasna/CustomMLP/README.md

 TrueNegRate	    91.3<br />
 Precision       84.21<br />

-Overall, it seems that the scikit learn MLP did better in voiding false positives and true negatives (it had no false negatives!)
-However, the keras MLP was more precise and had a higher true negative rate, plus a better MCC (Matthews Correlation Coefficient) score.
+Overall, it seems that the scikit learn MLP did better in avoiding false positives and true negatives (it had no false negatives!)
+However, the keras MLP was more accurate and had a higher true negative rate, plus a better MCC (Matthews Correlation Coefficient) score.
-Future testing can be done between the two MLPs, and I'll be sure ot look into other algorithms for determining the ideal hyperparameters of custom models.
+Future testing can be done between the two MLPs, and I'll be sure to look into other algorithms for determining the ideal hyperparameters of custom models.

 # Credits